nickrallison/obs-std/test_vaults/reference_linked_noself/systemverilog_dff.md

 ## Basic D Flip-FlopImplementation

 In SystemVerilog, a D flip flop can be modeled as sensitive to either the rising edge (posedge) or the falling edge (negedge) of the clock signal.
-Here's a basic implementation of a DFF:
+Here's a basic implementation of a [[d_flip_flop.md|DFF]]:

 ```systemverilog
 module dff (